 Canada's Trans Mountain secured C$10 bln in financing to cover construction costs

-OTTAWA, May 11 (Reuters) - Canada's government-owned Trans Mountain Corp has secured C$10 billion ($7.7 billion) in financing to cover the expansion of the pipeline that will bring more crude from landlocked Alberta to the Pacific coast, according to a statement on Wednesday.
+OTTAWA, May 11 (Reuters) - Canada's government-owned Trans Mountain Corp has secured C$10 billion ($7.7 billion) in financing to help cover the expansion of a pipeline that will bring more crude from landlocked Alberta to the Pacific coast, according to a statement on Wednesday.

+Prime Minister Justin Trudeau's Liberal government bought the Trans Mountain pipeline in 2018 to ensure the long-delayed expansion project went ahead.
+In February, the government said costs had surged to C$21.4 billion.

 The third-party financing was secured with a group of Canadian financial institutions, the Finance Ministry statement said, adding that "the cost estimate (for construction) and 2023 completion date" for the pipeline would not change.